Mastering Olympic Triathlon Training: Structured Plans, Pace & Power Metrics

 Practical Application: Building your own pacing toolbox

-1. Establish a baseline – Run a 5‑km time trial (or a 2‑km if you’re newer) and note the average pace and heart‑rate.
-This becomes your *reference point**.
+1. Establish a baseline, Complete a 5-km time trial (or 2-km if starting out) and record your average pace and heart-rate.
+This is your anchor point.

 2. Define three personal zones

-• Easy (Recovery) Zone: 60‑70 % of your max heart‑rate, a pace you could hold for an hour without feeling taxed.
+• Easy (Recovery) Zone: 60-70 % of your max heart-rate, a pace sustainable for a full hour without strain.

 • Warm-up (Easy) – 10 minutes at 60-70 % max HR, relaxed pace.